TwicPics/components/documentation/gatsby.md

 ### Responsive Example

-Setting up components using CSS and [CSS variables](#css-variables) enables hassle-free responsive designs.
+Setting up `TwicImg` and `TwicVideo` components using CSS and [CSS variables](#css-variables) enables hassle-free responsive designs.

+Your template features a single component that will follow your CSS directives and behave responsively.

 `styles.css`